baoboa/pyqt5/doc/sphinx/multiinheritance.rst

 class itself and we punt all the other arguments to the super-classes by calling ``super()``.

-With this implementation an instance would normally created in one of the following ways::
+With this implementation an instance would normally be created in one of the following ways::

     person = Person("Joe")